gkappler/CombinedParsers.jl/README.md

 - is composable and optimizable with Julia method dispatch,
 - provides flexible public API for parsing, matching, iteration

-Making Julia parametric types central for the parser design allows equal automation of the data pipeline after parsing!
+Making Julia parametric types central for the parser design equally allows automation of the data pipeline after parsing!
 - fast db-indexing of text streams (e.g. logging): If you need support indexing logging streams into a (SQL-)Database, the (currently) proprietary TypeGraphs.jl provides `CombinedParsers` plug and play: Table schemas are infered from your parser.
 - fast HTTP-serving of parsed data: If you need support with a parsing server-client infrastructure, the (currently) proprietary GraphQLAlchemy.jl provides `CombinedParsers` plug and play: GraphQL schemas and resolver are infered from your parser.
 - fast out-of core data science/AI on your parsed data: If you need support with storing parsed data in optimized memory-mapped JuliaDB, TypeDB.jl provides `CombinedParsers` plug and play.